 8 rnd (6sc, 1inc) repeat 6 times Total 48sts

-9 to 11 rnd 48sc
+9-11 rnd 48sc

 - Add the dark brown and continue working with both colors